signalfx/splunk-otel-js/docs/advanced-config.md

 #### Instrumentation specific

-* Fastify ignore-path glob matching, configured with `OTEL_FASTIFY_IGNORE_PATHS` or a string in the instrumentation's `ignorePaths` option, requires Node.js 20.17.0 or later.
-On older Node.js versions, configure `ignorePaths` with a function instead.
+* Fastify ignore-path glob matching, configured with `OTEL_FASTIFY_IGNORE_PATHS` or a string in the instrumentation's `ignorePaths` option, requires Node.js 20.17.0 through 20.x, 22.5.0 through 22.x, or 23.0.0 and later.
+It is unavailable on Node.js 21.x and Node.js 22.0.0 through 22.4.x.
+On unsupported Node.js versions, configure `ignorePaths` with a function instead.

 ### Metrics